NFT-Terminal/Report/README.md

-# Report
+# NFT-Terminal Issue Report

-NFT-Terminal Issue Report
+When using NFT-Terminal, please send inquiries or reports on errors.